METR/cross-domain-horizon/README.md

 ### TODO

 - [ ] OSWorld
+- [ ] TheAgentCompany? but no human baselines
 - [ ] model aliases
 - [ ] compare HCAST estimated horizon to actual horizon
 - [ ] aggregating benchmarks into categories